Surinam Visa and Passport Requirements

 Tourist card: 30 days initially, which you can extend up to 90 days.

-Single-entry tourist visa: two months; or multiple-entry tourist visa: two months or one year; multiple-entry business visa: two months or two years.
+Single-entry tourist visa: two months; multiple-entry tourist visa: two months or one year; multiple-entry business visa: two months or two years.
 The maximum stay allowed on all visas is 90 days.

 On arrival, if applicable.
 Otherwise, at the nearest embassy (or consular section at embassy).
-EU applicants may apply to the embassy in the Netherlands.
+EU applicants may apply to the consulate in the Netherlands.
+Travel agents registered with the consulate can also apply on behalf of their clients.

 European passport holders attending the consulate in Amsterdam in person can usually wait for the visa to be issued on the same day.
 Other nationals may need to wait longer.